 Sean Fannin was born in 1976 in Southend on sea in the UK and grew up on Canvey Island in Essex with his parents and two sisters Samantha and Natalie.
 His father Geoffrey Fannin owns a successful industrial painting company.
 Sean followed in his father's footsteps and formed his own building company ' Fannin Contracts.
 His mother, Jacqueline Fannin, is a published poet and still actively writes.
 Fannin was keen on sport at school, but his interest was always art which his mother encouraged.

 After school Fannin briefly attended an art college in Southend.
 After few months Fannin lost interest, feeling the teachers had less interest in art than the students.
 He sought work at the London Stock Exchange.
 However he didn't last long in the world of finance.
 He left the exchange and began delivering electrical goods for a local company.
 Shortly thereafter, he joined his father's painting company for a number of years.
 Several years later, Fannin returned to creating artwork on canvas.
 On a whim, he posted his work on a popular public site.
 His work quickly achieved popularity among art aficionados.
 This burgeoning interest led to a website, exhibitions, and publications.

 Fannin's first exhibit was during the 2009 finals of the National Open Art - Duke of Richmond Award in Chichester.
-Subsequently, his work sold around the world and was featured on the cover of American writer John Lee Brook's Blood In, Blood Out: The Violent Empire of the Aryan Brotherhood in 2010.
+Subsequently, his work sold around the world and was featured on the cover of American writer John Lee Brook's Blood In, Blood Out: The Violent Empire of the Aryan Brotherhood

 The interviewer ' yours truly ' sat down with the artist to find out more about him.